First-Time Domestic Violence Charge in CA

 • Posting bail – paying a bail bonds company to post your bail amount with the court so you can be released, pending trial.
 Bail amounts depend on the severity of the charges.

-• Bail hearing – your criminal defense attorney can argue for lower or no bail based on factors like your lack of criminal history, strong family ties to the area, and other mitigating circumstances.
+• Bail hearing – your domestic violence defense attorney can argue for lower or no bail based on factors like your lack of criminal history, strong family ties to the area, and other mitigating circumstances.

 No matter how you get released from custody, expect the court to issue a criminal protective order barring you from contacting the alleged victim.
 Never violate this order.